 Jhirna zone: Not far from the city of Ramnagar, the Jhirna zone has recently made its debut amongst all other zones.
 The best thing about this zone is it is well-connected and can be easily reached by taxis, buses, and cabs.
 Jhirna Gate is the entry point which attracts the visitors to have a close interaction with bears.
 October till the end of June is the perfect time to visit this spot.

 Bijrani zone: Want to explore the flora of this great natural reserve?
-Take a safari of the Bijrani zone!
+Take a jim corbett safari booking of the Bijrani zone!
 Very near to Ramnagar, this zone has risen to prominence as it serves a perfect spot to notice animals, such as monkeys, deer, tigers, chital, and a myriad of birds.
 Amandanda Gate is the entry point from mid-October to June-end is considered the best time to visit.

 Durga Devi zone: Enter this zone through the Durga Devi Gate, this section of the forest is known for innumerable avifauna species.
 Durga Devi Zone offers a heavenly bliss to the bird watchers.
 From spotting marron orile to grey-headed eagles, black-chinned yuhina, and crested laughing thrush, this ground offers an amazing experience.
 This zone must be visited between mid-November to end-June.